Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Introduction

-In this paper, we propose a self-supervised learning framework which introduces discriminative information during training to prevent good reconstruction of anomalous patterns in the testing phase.
-We begin with an observation that the abnormality of a region in an image can be characterised by how well it can be reconstructed from the context of the surrounding pixels.
+In this paper, we propose a self-supervised learning framework, which introduces discriminative information during training to prevent good reconstruction of anomalous patterns in the testing phase.
+We begin with an observation that the abnormality of a region in the image can be implicitly characterized by how well it can be reconstructed from the context of the surrounding pixels.
 Imagine an image where a small patch has been cut out by setting the corresponding pixel values to zeros.
-We can try to reconstruct this patch by extrapolating the surrounding pixel values according to our knowledge about the patch distribution of the training data.
-If the reconstruction strongly deviates from the original image, we consider a corresponding patch to be anomalous and normal otherwise.
-Following this intuition, we feed partially distorted images to the network during training while forcing it to reconstruct the original data similar to the task of neural image completion \cite{PathakKDDE16, IizukaS017, Yu0YSLH18, LiuRSWTC18, YuLYSLH19}.
-However, instead of setting individual pixels to zeros as for the completion task, we apply a transformation which approximately preserves the color distribution of the individual regions making it more difficult for the network to realise which image regions have been modified.
-In order to succeed the network now must learn features which are suitable for acomplishing two different tasks: a) detection of regions deviating from an expected pattern and b) reconstruction of such regions from the neighbouring pixel sets.
-Since this approach utilises no explicit information (e.g., label mask) about the location of the anomalous regions, it regularises the model to produce locally consistent reconstructions while replacing irregularities, therefore, acting as a filter for anomalous patterns.
-The prediction procedure is also very efficient as the whole image is processed in one single step - unlike related ideas based on the sliding window approach \cite{HaselmannGT18, InTra}.
+We can try to reconstruct this patch by interpolating the surrounding pixel values according to our knowledge about the patch distribution of the training data.
+If the reconstruction significantly deviates from the original image, we consider a corresponding patch to be anomalous and normal otherwise.
+Following this intuition, we feed partially distorted images to the network during training while forcing it to recreate the original content -- similar to the task of neural image completion \cite{PathakKDDE16, IizukaS017, Yu0YSLH18, LiuRSWTC18, YuLYSLH19, abs-1802-05798}.
+However, instead of setting the individual pixel values to zeros -- as for the completion task -- we apply a patch transformation, which approximately preserves the color distribution of the distorted regions, making it more difficult for the network to realize which image regions have been modified.
+In order to succeed, the network now must accomplish two different tasks: a) detection of image regions deviating from the expected pattern and b) recreation of the original content from the neighboring pixel sets.
+Altogether, the resulting training effect regularizes the model to produce locally consistent reconstructions while replacing irregularities, therefore, acting as a filter that removes anomalous patterns.
+Figure \ref{fig_bauer1} illustrates a few examples to give a sense of visual quality of the resulting prediction masks when training according to our approach.